 In the case of the SD and Buckingham PGCE routes the ITE providers arrange core lectures and meetings for trainees, assess written assignments, and observe trainees during their placement.
 Some SD routes are salaried / employment-based.
 There are strict qualifications for entry on this sort of course.
 SD also offers a non-salaried route.

 Student loans and grants are available to pay the fees and living costs associated with training to be a teacher in the State sector.
 Please see the DfE website for further details.

 Teachers and potential teachers might also sign up to The Journal of Classics Teaching (JCT) on Facebook, for useful information as well as INSET and training alerts.

 All teacher training routes should offer Qualified Teacher Status (QTS) which allows teachers to work in state schools in England, Northern Ireland, Scotland and Wales.
 However, to work in state schools outside England (including abroad), you may need to show you have a PGCE in addition.
 In Scotland the teaching qualification is called the PGDE.
 At present (2021) there is no course offered to gain the PGDE in Scotland in Classics / Latin.
 Schools may accept the PGCE in lieu.

 The two main Postgraduate Certificate of Education (PGCE) courses are based at The University of Cambridge and King’s College London.

 The University of Sussex also offers a PGCE in Latin or Classics.

 Buckingham University also operates a PGCE in Classics for teachers in the independent (private) sector, who are already employed in school.

 Some School-Centred training courses also offer the PGCE qualification.
-Please check their course details carefully.
+Please check their course details carefully for details, see below).

 The PGCE at Cambridge University